adrolli/dotfiles/README.md

 - I chose [RapidAPI](https://paw.cloud/) (formerly Paw) instead of [Postman](https://www.postman.com/) because of curiosity.
 I do not need it very often and it just works a bit faster.
 - I installed Firefox and Edge for testing purposes.
 I plan to do the switch to Safari, but for now I stick with Google Chrome, because I am used to it.
 - After buying and watching the [Make VS Code Awesome Course](https://makevscodeawesome.com/) by Caleb Porzio, i decided to start with the [Palenight Theme](https://vscodethemes.com/e/whizkydee.material-palenight-theme/palenight-italic?language=javascript) for VS Code but stay on [Solarized Dark Theme (Patched)](https://iterm2colorschemes.com/) with iTerm2 (even if Palenight is available for iTerm).
+- I use the free OSS version of [Rectangle](https://github.com/rxhanson/Rectangle) (OSS, but Freemium) as [Window Manager](https://www.makeuseof.com/tag/best-mac-window-management-tools/), not a commercial one like [MOOM](https://manytricks.com/moom/) or [Yabai](https://github.com/koekeishiya/yabai) (FOSS but need disable security features of MacOS) or [Amethyst](https://ianyh.com/amethyst/) (FOSS but not for me as auto-placement, lack of important settings and no mouse support)

 ## Todo